Canon 1D X Mark II vs Nikon D6

 The Nikon D6 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

-The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the D6 uses CFexpress or XQD cards.
+The 1DX Mark II writes its imaging data to Compact Flash or CFast cards, while the D6 uses CFexpress (type B) or XQD cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X Mark II and Nikon D6 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.